Preservation activities at the François-Mitterrand Library consist of the following:

 - manual binding and gilding

 - restoration and major repairs (printed materials and performing arts items)

 - minor preparations for documents intended for open access

 - Custom document packaging: the workshop has a cutting table, enabling it to produce large quantities of custom boxes

-The department also has a workshop for preparing documents for internal exhibitions (backing, framing, and making support media).
+The Central section also has a workshop for preparing documents for internal exhibitions (backing, framing, and making support media).

-It also manages training for stack attendants working for the Collections Division who come into the workshops to carry out light maintenance on their collections.
+It manages training for stack attendants working for the Collections Division who come into the workshops to carry out light maintenance on their collections.